-The proposed project has the potential to cause direct and indirect impacts to the Green and Golden Bell Frog.
+The proposed project will cause direct and indirect impacts to the Green and Golden Bell Frog.
 Unless mitigated, the activities associated with the proposed project are likely to impact on the Green and Golden Bell Frog within the subject site, resulting in a range of potential direct and indirect impacts.
-However, although known foraging and dispersal habitat will be removed, the only known breeding locations within the subject site will be retained.
+However, although known foraging and dispersal habitat will be removed, the land surrounding the only known breeding locations within the subject site will be retained.

 Furthermore, a Green and the Golden Bell Frog Management Plan will apply to the subject site which incorporates active management with the aim to improve the condition of the habitat present and conserve the Arncliffe population.
-Any potential residual impacts following the implementation of the mitigation measures will be offset under the NSW Biodiversity Offset Scheme and in accordance with the BAM to achieve a no net loss of biodiversity for the project.
+Any potential residual impacts, including prescribed impacts, following the implementation of the mitigation measures will be offset under the NSW Biodiversity Offset Scheme (BOS) and in accordance with the BAM to achieve a no net loss of biodiversity for the project.
+If the options under the BOS are not available, on-site and/or off-site habitat creation will be undertaken within the C2 zoned areas to adequately offset the residual impacts of a future development.
+The mechanisms proposed for compensatory measures will be included in a VPA, and will include the requirement to use biodiversity credits to offset prescribed impacts to achieve a no net loss.
 Therefore, the proposed development is unlikely to have a significant impact on the species.